sreejasahithi/InstagramClone-InstaClique/README.md

-Developed a replica of Instagram's core functionalities using Java Spring Boot, showcasing strong software engineering practices and advanced design skills.
-Incorporated GRASP and SOLID principles to implement features such as photo sharing, user profiles, following, and social interactions, Posts, Feed and many more with a focus on usability and user experience.
+Developed a replica of Instagram's core functionalities using Java Spring Boot and MongoDB, showcasing strong software engineering practices and advanced design skills.
+Followed MVC architecture and incorporated GRASP and SOLID principles to implement features such as post sharing, user profiles, following, social interactions, posts, feed, and many more with a focus on usability and user experience.